JustaMushroom/JustaMushroom/README.md

 ### Hi there 👋

 Welcome to my Github Profile!
-I am `madguy123456788`, I am a Discord Bot developer
+I am `madguy123456788`, a Discord Bot developer

 I am the creator of a couple of public bots:
 - [The Bot of Giving](top.gg/bot/775789054448500806)